the-lstv/LinuxJS/README.md

     console.log(data)
   }
 })

+// Then, start it:
+runner.run()

+// Important Note: os.process itself only prepares the process for executing, it does NOT create or launch the actual process.
+// .run() can be called multiple times, and can even have its own pwd, args, and options:

+runner.run(null , ["different_args"], { onstdout: console.log })

+// And each time we call .run like this, a new process is spawned with an unique PID.

 // Async variant (stores stdout in a buffer, waits for exit, returns the buffer) console.log( await os.exec("ls -R") )